-Additionally, in the specific tender launched for the award of consulting services contract, contracting authorities may select a maximum of six consultants to participate in the competitive selection process.
+Additionally, in specific tenders launched for the award of consulting services contract, contracting authorities may select a maximum of six consultants to participate in the competitive selection process.

 13 Is it possible to limit the number of bidders that can participate in a tender procedure?